 I would go further.
 The whole American system of enabling insurance through employers is illiberal.
 The tax system ought to be changed in order to shift that incentive 180 degrees.
 You shouldn’t lose your health insurance when you lose your job, nor should you be afraid to quit your job because you can’t afford to lose your health insurance.

-A party that really prizes personal responsibility would make this its top priority.
+A party that really prizes personal responsibility would make this their top priority.

 But the best Republicans can come up with is giving higher incomes a break and taking help away from those who need it the most.